Concordium/concordium.github.io/source/net/desktop-wallet/accounts-desktop.rst

 -  **Send GTU with a schedule**: Send GTU according to a schedule.
 See :ref:`Create a single signer GTU transfer with a schedule <GTU-single-schedule-desktop>`.

-- **Export transactions**: Export a file with a list of all transactions on the account.
-Select **Export transactions**, and then select **Export**.
-Save the fil as a .json file.
+- **Make account report**: Export a file with a list of all transactions on the account.
+Select **Make account report**, set the relevant filters, and then select **Make account report**.
+Save the fil as a .csv file.

 - **Transfer log filters**: Specify whether you want baker, block and finalization awards transfers to be visible in the **Transfers** list.

 -  **Credential information**: Shows credentials that are associated with the account.
-This includes the credential ID, the creation date, and the valid to date.
+This includes the signature threshold, credential ID's, creation dates, and valid to dates.